Understanding Criteria for EB-1A Visa Category

 Published Material: Articles or features about the applicant in major publications like The New York Times or Scientific American, including details about the publication’s significance and circulation.

-Judging the Work of Others: Evidence of serving as a judge or on a panel for prestigious awards or conferences, such as the Nobel Prize selection committee or a major international film festival jury.
+Judging the Work of Others: Evidence demonstrating service as a judge or on a panel for prestigious awards or conferences, such as the Nobel Prize selection committee or a major international film festival jury.

-Original Contributions: Documentation of significant contributions, such as developing a groundbreaking technology or theory that has been widely adopted and cited in the field.
+Original Contributions: Documentary evidence of significant contributions, such as developing a groundbreaking technology or theory that has been widely adopted and cited in the field.

-Authorship of Scholarly Articles: Authorship of influential articles published in top-tier journals like Nature or The Lancet, with evidence of high citation rates and impact.
+Authorship of Scholarly Articles: Authorship of influential articles published in top-tier journals like Nature or The Lancet, with evidence demonstrating high citation rates and impact.

 Artistic Exhibitions or Showcases: Evidence of having work displayed in renowned international galleries or exhibitions, such as the Louvre or the Venice Biennale.